 o Treatment or removal of diseased and infested plants

 o Overripe produce in need of harvesting

 o Broken water lines

 o Unkempt garden space

-- If I do not respond to the notification and rectify the issue, the garden advisory committee will:
+- If I do not respond to the notification and rectify the issue, the garden staff will:

 o Remove diseased and insect infested plants